 13. Does your program have a religious component?

 Your child’s spiritual development is fostered through the unconditional love and support they receive from our staff through prayer, songs, stories and recognition of creation and God’s blessings.
-Children and their families (if families choose to attend) attend chapel a few times a year.
+Children and their families (if families choose to attend) attend chapel twice a month.
 Time in chapel includes short stories, songs and prayer.